RC-MODULE/skyforge/README.md

 SkyForge assigns a hash to each of the steps it executes.
 If you are developing your Skyfile and rerun the build only the actual commands that have changed will be re-run, thus saving you time and bandwidth.
 What's more skyforge captures the state of the rootfs at each step and makes sure that each command will be run exactly with the same rootfs as if the build had been started from scratch.

-SkyForge uses OverlayFS for fast snapshots.
-If you don't have OverlayFS, you can instruct SkyForge to tarball each and every state of the rootfs being made.
+SkyForge uses ~~OverlayFS~~ UnionFS for fast snapshots (can be disabled with `--no-overlay` command option).
+If you don't have ~~OverlayFS~~ UnionFS, you can instruct SkyForge to tarball each and every state of the rootfs being made.
 Result will be roughly the same, but snapshots will consume a lot of time and disk space.
 See

 ```
 skyforge tarball